KevCrisanto/BrickBreaker2/README.md

 - Sound: Uninterrumpted background music and sounds when bricks, paddle, and walls are hit.

-- Different kinds of bricks: Some bricks need to be hitted more than once.
+- Different kinds of bricks: Some bricks need to be hit more than once.
 The user can see the damage after every hit.

 - Effects: Added effects when a brick is destroyed.